Loading...

 You are not allowed to scam in-game items or currency under any circumstances.

-5 - Luring, trapping and TP-killing
+5 - Luring, Trapping, and TP-Killing

 You can not lure players into teleporting to a place that will kill them.
 You may not kill players who you have teleported to, requested to teleport to you, or that you have requested teleport to an area.
 Luring any player into teleporting into a hostile zone in order for you to kill them counts as TP killing and is illegal.